Diomede, Alaska: 1950s

 The school year 1953–1954 on Little Diomede Island was adapted to better serve the local needs.
 Teaching took place throughout the holidays and also on some weekends in order to complete the 180 days of schooling before the walrus migration started in Spring.
 The annual walrus hunt was a major source of supplies and income and required the help of all inhabitants.
 The primary language at the time was Inupiat, and students were also taught English.
 The only means of communicating with the outside world was by so-called "Bush Phone," provided through the Alaska Communication System station in Nome.
 Previously non-existent health care was improved with basic medication knowledge provided by seasonal teachers.

 1970s

 During the seventies, the village on Little Diomede was gradually inhabited as a permanent settlement and the entire island was incorporated into the city of Diomede in 1970.

+A new, larger church building built by Father Thomas Carlin and Brother Ignatius Jakes was completed on March 3, 1979.

+1980s

+On August 7, 1987, American swimmer Lynne Cox swam between American Little Diomede Island and then Soviet Big Diomede Island.
+Cox performed the swim as a peace gesture, hoping to help improve American-Soviet relations during the final years of the Cold War.
+Later that year the Soviet Secretary General Gorbachev travelled to Washington to sign a nuclear weapons treaty with American President Reagan.
+After the signing ceremony Gorbachev raised his glass and proposed a toast to Lynne Cox, the swimmer.
+He said, "She proved by her courage how close to each other our peoples live."

 1990s

+Little Diomede, though a whaling community prior to this, was not included in the formation of the Alaska Eskimo Whaling Commission and its needs were not taken into account in determining the bowhead quota for Inupiat and Yupik because of its remote location.
 In 1992, Little Diomede was formally recognized as a whaling community, per the AEWC.
-Little Diomede, though a whaling community prior to this, was not included in the formation of the AEWC and its needs were not taken into account in determining the bowhead quota for Inupiat and Yupik because of its remote location.

 After the Cold War ended in December 1991, interest in reuniting with families across the Bering Strait grew.
-In 1994, the people of Little Diomede island collected cash and groceries while local dancers practiced almost every night.
-The islanders prepared for a visit of more than one hundred friends and relatives from Siberia, and they wanted to be hospitable and generous hosts.
+In 1994, the people of Little Diomede island collected cash and groceries while local dancers practiced almost every night as the islanders prepared for a visit of more than one hundred friends and relatives from Siberia for which they wanted to be hospitable and generous hosts.